Sarrasine (opera): Reception

-One rather undetailed review expressed stood out in its unrelenting hostility toward every aspect of the new opera and a seeming disdain for its literary source.
+One rather undetailed review stood out in its unrelenting hostility toward every aspect of the new opera and a seeming disdain for its literary source.
 The repeated assertion that the new opera is nothing more than a "gender-fluidity party 'round one male soprano" was quite telling as to the real reason behind the negative assessment.
 In contrast, most reviewers found much value in the new opera's engagement with the issues of gender, desire and art.
 OperaWire critic noted that "with identity dominating political and cultural discourse, the subtext of gender ambiguity could hardly be more relevant."
 It wasn't lost on most critics or, for that matter, the audience, that the kinds of cruelties and indignities that someone like Zambinella experienced in their times have not fully disappeared in our own and that, alongside the new spaces of freedom, there are multiple layers of rejection, erasure, insecurity and discrimination.
 The cast, creative team and the festival as a whole succeeded in making sure that the painful themes explored in the opera did not 'read' as historical curiosities or abstract cultural issues.
 Although the ForumOpera critic marveled at the "ease" with Samuel Mariño "publicly assumes his share of femininity and claims his non-binaryness", most reviews noted that this apparent ease - and the overall focus on gender fluidity - should not obscure the reality of bullying, discrimination and other expressions of hostility and violence.
 Given the shocking developments in the politics of gender and liberal democratic freedoms more broadly that unfolded within several months of the new opera's premiere, the new opera pastiche can be rightly judged as more urgent and significant than initially perceived.

 All in all, the new opera achieved its goal of 'making the case for love'.
 No less importantly, it succeeded in persuading thoughtful critics and, it might be assumed, the appreciative audiences, to judge it on its own terms.
 As Alan Neilson put it in his review, rather than getting "distracted by how far 'Sarrasine' matches up to other operas of the baroque period, it is more satisfying if viewed as a contemporary work, even if it does rest firmly upon Händel's music."
 Maurice Selles who reviewed Sarrasine for ForumOpera went even further: "It was an absolute creation, a world first.
 Will it be without a future?
 That would be to despair of the taste of our contemporaries."